 Turn to tech— Don’t be afraid to turn to tech to motivate your handwriting-haters.
-There are some great handwriting apps out there that will engage and encourage your class to brush up their skills.
-Apps such as Writing Wizard, Letter School and iWriteWords cost a few pounds, but are fantastic for allowing children to learn proper letter formation.
+There are some great handwriting apps out there that will engage and encourage your class to brush up on their skills.
+Apps such as Writing Wizard, Letter School and iWriteWords cost a few pounds but are fantastic for allowing children to learn proper letter formation.

 Get awesome teaching ideas in your inbox each week